For sale hybride Honda

 5 l/100km WLTP (manufacturer figure).
 Real-world consumption differs; see the owner reviews below.

-How much can the Honda Civic e:HEV tow?
+How much boot space does the Honda Civic e:HEV have?

 Owner experiences